Forceh91/retro-env-can-weather-chan/README.md

 ### End-users

-If you have download the project from the releases page then you all you need to do is run the following command in your terminal window.
+If you have download the project from the releases page then all you need to do is run the following command in your terminal window.

 ```
 yarn start